Naxos Greece sits at the heart of the central Cyclades group of Greek islands and is one of the group's most mountainous.

 Naxos is a big island but most tourism is confined to the south-west coast, a long blonde swathe of sand.
 Unfortunately, much of the sand is coarse and many beaches are backed by desolate salt pans.

-The long, empty stretches of beach add to the attraction for those who don't like company, but it may feel a little lonely for those that prefer their beaches a little more lively.
+The long, empty stretches of beach are fine for those who don't like company, but it may feel rather lonely if you like your beaches to be a little more lively.

-Inland, Naxos has some impressive mountain scenery, particularly around Mt Zas - the highest peak in the Cyclades.
-Abundant springs and rich soil create dense green valleys of citrus and olive.
+Inland is impressive mountain scenery, particularly around Mt Zas while abundant springs and rich soil create green valleys of citrus and olive.

-Holidaymakers looking for a good beach holiday without the crowds and with some inland interest and easy island hopping will certainly add Naxos to their Greek island wish list.
+A good beach holiday without the crowds and with inland interest and easy island hopping can put Naxos high on a Greek island wish list.

 Naxos, Greece, is noted for the string of majestic sandy beaches that stretch right down the south-west coast from the capital Naxos Town to the very southern tip of the island.
 For some, the beaches are just too big for comfort and the sand too sharp underfoot to be considered the best.
 There are exceptions, such as the popular Agios Giorgios family beach and the picturesque Agia Anna beach of fine, soft sand further south, but for the most part the huge swathes of sand sweep off into the far distance with by low dunes, scrub or desolate salt marsh behind.
 Northern beaches are more cosy but fewer and often without many tourist facilities.